-Should you make your add to cart section sticky (that is, it stays visible when scrolling)?
+Should you make your add to cart section sticky (it stays visible when scrolling)?

 In our work with dozens of ecommerce companies over the last 5 years, we’ve noticed that the design and UX of the add to cart section (buy buttons, options, quantity controls) is debated a lot.

 - Should you make the add to cart button sticky?